D.W. Windsor Iffley

 An unusual top-entry connector is fitted in this lantern's canopy.
 Below this can be seen a Royce Thompson Microstar 2000 miniature photocell.

 The lantern incorporates the familiar 'Diamond Optic' reflector.
-A common mistake when installing these lanterns is that the pointed section should face away from the road, so that the lampholder is at the front of the lantern.
-Instead, lanterns are often installed the opposite way around to this.
+A common mistake when installing these lanterns is that they are positioned 'backwards', in respect of the carriageway's position.
+The correct optical setting is for the lampholder to be positioned at the front of the lantern.

 Two clips secure the bowl, which, when released, allow the bowl to hinge down for maintenance.
 The bowl can be removed entirely, if required.